JuanSoFly/ComprehensiveExamReviewer/README.md

 ## Purpose

-This project is designed for Medical Technology students reviewing for their reviewing for their exams, quizzes, Comprehensive exams in MTAP and Seminar, Pre- boards.
+This project is designed for Medical Technology students reviewing for their exams, quizzes, Comprehensive exams in MTAP and Seminar, Pre- boards.

 ## Future Plans